Omkar-Ranadive/Earthquake-Detective/README.md

 * generate_data.py - Use this file to download data over arbitary time windows
 * utils.py - Contains generic utility functions which are used throughout the project
 * server_utils.py - Contains functions to upload data to Zooniverse
+* zooniverse_utils.py - Contains functions to process and analyze the data downloaded from Zooniverse
 * constants.py - Contains constants used throughout the project
 * visualizer.py - Contains functions to visualize seismic data